isaacaddis/ROV2018/README.md

 ## Calibration

+Focal length for this year's front camera: *182*

 We've eliminated the need for a calibration step in operating the vision system on the robot!

 Simply calculate focal length using the functions in the helper file (in folder Tests/).